 The Orphan Drug Act provides incentives for the development of products intended to treat rare diseases or conditions.
 Under the Orphan Drug Act, the FDA may grant orphan designation to a drug intended to treat a rare disease or condition, which is generally a disease or condition that affects fewer than 200,000 individuals in the United States, or more than 200,000 individuals in the United States and for which there is no reasonable expectation that the cost of developing and making a drug available in the United States for this type of disease or condition will be recovered from sales of the product.
 If a sponsor demonstrates that a drug is intended to treat a rare disease or condition, the FDA will grant orphan designation for that product for the orphan disease indication, assuming that the same drug has not already been approved for the indication for which the sponsor is seeking orphan designation.
-If the same drug has already been approved for the indication for which the sponsor is seeking orphan designation must be requested before submitting an NDA.
+If the same drug has already been approved for the indication for which the sponsor is seeking orphan designation, the sponsor must present a plausible hypothesis of clinical superiority in order to obtain orphan designation.
+Orphan designation must be requested before submitting an NDA.
 After the FDA grants orphan designation, the FDA discloses the identity of the therapeutic agent and its potential orphan use.